percussion quartet (2004)

 Score + Parts — $65

 Score + Parts — $90 (includes shipping)

-Performance materials will be sent via email or USPS within 1-3 business days.
+Print versions will be sent via USPS within 14 business days.

 Coyote was commissioned by Percussions de Barcelona, with additional support from the American Music Center Composer Assistance Program.
-It is scored for 4 players—1 on marimba, 1 on vibraphone, and 2 on bass marimba.
+It is scored for four players—one on marimba, one on vibraphone, and two on bass marimba.
 The piece consists of five movements bearing the following titles:

-While working on this music, I was reading Native American tales about the Coyote.
-Traditionally, the Coyote is characterized as a trickster or prankster and often appears when life becomes too serious.
-He creates elaborate plans to achieve some goal that often end up backfiring, or taking humorous unexpected turns.
+While working on this music, I was reading Indigenous American tales about the Coyote.
+Traditionally, the Coyote is characterized as a trickster or prankster, often appearing when life becomes too serious.
+He creates elaborate plans to achieve goals that often backfire or take humorous unexpected turns.
 Some Coyote stories about how to behave by showing what NOT to do!
 In a few stories, it is Coyote who places the stars in the sky and creates the constellations.
 I am particularly interested in this aspect of Coyote; his artistic side, painting animals and legends with stars.
-Sometimes he is instructed to do so, or sometimes he takes the task upon himself, but in either situation he completes the process by flinging his bag of leftover stars into the sky.
-It is the playfulness and creative spirit of Coyote; the surprising twists and turns that carefully made plans often take—that are expressed in the music.
+Sometimes he is instructed to do so, or sometimes he takes the task upon himself, but in either situation, he completes the process by flinging his bag of leftover stars into the sky.
+Coyote’s playfulness and creative spirit—the surprising twists and turns that carefully made plans often take—are expressed in the music.